|Dana Rotberg shooting White Lies|Tuakiri Huna|

 Whenever women directors are grouped together in an international context, New Zealand’s Jane Campion is always among the first mentioned.
 Niki Caro, Christine Jeffs and Alison Maclean are often included too.
 This global reputation is remarkable when New Zealand’s population is only 4.4 million.
 Within New Zealand, Gaylene Preston is prominent as well, with a career that outstrips that of any director of her generation.
 These women’s collective presence is so strong that until very recently it was generally believed that New Zealand had no woman director ‘problem’.
 But the low numbers of feature films directed by – and about – women are similar to those in many other countries.
 In the ten years to December 2012, women wrote and directed 12 per cent of feature films made in New Zealand by New Zealanders, men wrote and directed 72 per cent and the balance had mixed gender writer/director teams.
 Five per cent of feature films had women as writers and directors and a female central protagonist and a further 5 per cent that men wrote and directed also told stories about women.

-The New Zealand Film Commission (NZFC), the state funding body, has no gender equity policy and, unlike Screen Australia, it does not generate gender data.
+The New Zealand Film Commission (NZFC), the state funding body, has no gender equity policy and, unlike Screen Australia, it does not generate gender data [September 2014: I now know that it has the raw data but does not publish it].
 Recent research, however, shows that it consistently invests far less in women-directed narrative feature films than in men’s.
 It also invests much less in women’s projects on the pathways to feature film-making (short films, feature development funding and talent investment programmes).
 The research also shows that women directors tend to be represented in NZFC investments in the proportion that they (or their producers) apply to the various programmes, with occasional exceptions.
 For example, although women were attached as directors to 27 percent of the successful NZFC Fresh Shorts programme in 2012 and this roughly reflected their representation in applications, in 2011 when the applications were at the same level, half the successful projects had women directors attached.
 Outside NZFC-funded projects, women directors tend to be better represented in telemovies funded by NZ On Air (NZOA) than in NZFC-funded features.
 Many women direct documentaries, some of them with a global perspective, but there are no documentary-specific statistics.
 (In 2013 the NZFC and NZOA established new documentary funds so it will soon be possible to track those.)

 New Zealand women directors are also profoundly under-represented in ‘self-funded’ feature film-making, undertaken with an un(der)paid cast and crew and dependent on in-kind support of equipment and other resources from individuals, institutions and crowd-funding.
 In a recent list of New Zealand feature films made over the past decade, of all the features written and directed by women, just one was self-funded, Athina Tsoulis’s Jinx Sister (2008), 6 per cent, while of the films written and directed by men the proportion was 36 per cent.
 Two more, Astrid Glitter’s John (2005), and Rosemary Riddell’s The Insatiable Moon (2010) were written by men.
 Andrea Bosshard co-directed two, Taking the Waewae Express (2007) and Hook, Line & Sinker (2011).
 Alyx Duncan’s The Red House won the Sorta Unofficial New Zealand Film Awards (the MOAs) Best Self-Funded Film Award in 2012, but was partially funded under the Screen Innovation Production Fund – a now defunct Creative New Zealand programme – by Asia New Zealand and by the NZFC for post-production.
 There is to date only one New Zealand webseries written or directed by a woman, Roseanne Liang’s Flat3 (2012).
 Women directors are a tiny minority in the local 48 Hours competition; and in a recent major Make My Movie competition organized by people also involved in 48 Hours, women directors’ representation in the twelve finalists was limited to one co-director.